Building strong partnerships

 (MSU photo by Adrian Sanchez-Gonzales)

-Strong Partnership brings National Recognition
+Strong Partnership leads to National Recognition

 Robert Wood Johnson Foundation National Health Equity Award

-MSU Photo by Adrian Sanchez-Gonzalez
+MSU photo by Adrian Sanchez-Gonzales